JoaoVCMiranda/quisp-wiki/User-Guide-Linux.md

         └── .git/
 ```

-## OmNET++
+## OMNeT++

-Get the release of OmNET++ 5.6.1 from [their website](https://omnetpp.org/) and uncompress it in the folder of your
+Get the release of OMNeT++ 5.6.2 from [their website](https://omnetpp.org/) and uncompress it in the folder of your
 choice.
-To remain general, this example uncompresses it in a local
-libraries folder, far from the quisp project and from standard
+To remain general, this example uncompresses it in a local libraries folder, far from the quisp project and from standard installation folders.
-installation folders.

 ```
 home/